 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.28 applies primarily to deprecated constructs of Fortran.
 Modern Fortran supports block constructs for choice and iteration, which have separate end statements for do, select, and if constructs.
 Furthermore, these constructs can be named which reduces visual confusion when blocks are nested.

-6.28.2 Guidance to language users
+6.28.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.28.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.28.5.

 Use the block form of the do-loop, together with cycle and exit statements, rather than the non-block do-loop.